NYUMusEdLab/Accessible-Groove-Pizza/README.md

  * https://nyumusedlab.github.io/Accessible-Groove-Pizza/

 ## Overview
 This project is a prototype version of the [NYU Groove Pizza](https://apps.musedlab.org/groovepizza) that supports keyboard input with customizable key mappings, text-to-speech/sonification output, swappable color palettes, and more.
 It is meant to be usable with limited or no vision.
+Quickstart graphic can be found [here](https://freight.cargo.site/w/1091/q/94/i/7d0be246ce0bd1c13b2bc6fb47af18158ede10e32566d7a557519ab61077ac9d/poster.jpg).

 ## Keyboard Mappings